portrait

 }

-We have the “function” keyword, followed by the name of the function, and then its arguments, in parenthesis.
+We have the “function” keyword, followed by the name of the function, and then its arguments, in parentheses.
 The body of the function is a block of statements, between brackets; the function can include their own local variables, which live only for the duration of the function call.

 Challenges